ocelik94/dotfiles/README.md

 <br/>

 # 🗒 About
 These are the files I use to set up my Linux machines with NixOS.
-You are welcome to grab anything that interests you.
+Feel free to take anything that interests you.

 - [configs](configs): special configuration e.g. awesomewm & neovim
 - [pkgs](pkgs): package definitions (see next section)